-A pacemaker lead gets pulled out of position
+A pacemaker lead getting pulled out of position

 A change in your condition that needs pacemaker reprogramming

-NOTE: Common household devices, such as microwave ovens, TV remotes, heating pads, and electric blankets, don't interfere with pacemakers.
+Common household devices, such as microwave ovens, TV remotes, heating pads, and electric blankets don't interfere with pacemakers.
 Cell phones in the U.S. do not interfere with pacemakers, but it is recommended that you keep a cell phone on the opposite side of the body from the pacemaker.
-Some devices are not affected by MRI (magnetic resonance imaging), but talk with your healthcare provider to know if you can safely have an MRI with your device and if you should take any special precautions first.
+Most modern day pacemakers are not affected by MRI.
+Talk , with your healthcare provider to know if you can safely have an MRI with your device and if you need to take any special precautions first.